 This report includes a full glossary explaining CIMIS terminology.
 A selection of key terms essential to understanding the database survey are defined below.

+- to, or reported by, a computer.

 - played.

 - prise a court record.

 - goals.

 - ments.

 1. Database: A database is the sum-total of all the individual data elements that are available to a computer for calculations, decisions, and displays.